Shubham0812/google_homepage/README.md

 ## Versions

-1. Build the Google.com homepage
+1. Build the Google.com homepage (EASY Version)
 2. Build the Google.com search result page.

-## Setup
+(DIFFICULT Version)

-You Can view the page through the link given in the description.
+I have created both the versions and it will be available through the link given in the description.